 And … there it is.
 The point to this whole thing.
 Here’s the lesson of the day, boys and girls (and every gender identity in between): I need you all to divorce yourselves of the idea that by signing with a larger firm, this guarantees you a higher level of career success.
 This is simply not true (at the beginning of your career at least).

-If you think that signing with Circle of Confusion as a young writer is inherently better than signing with, say, Industry Entertainment, sorry, you’re drinking the Kool-Aid.
+If you think that signing with Circle of Confusion as a young writer is inherently better than signing with a smaller management company, sorry, you’re drinking the Kool-Aid.
 You’re getting caught up in the aesthetics of how things look rather than how things are.
 You’re falling in love with the letters on the door.

 This is by no means a shot at Circle—there are fabulous people there!
 Awesome, hardworking managers who kick ass for their clients every single day … but if you’re worried about the name of the company, then you’re worried about the wrong thing.
 The size of the company does not immediately equate to the success you will receive.
 Being signed with a rep at a larger place does not mean you will get read at more places.

 For example, during my time at a TV network, we would often find ourselves needing writers to staff our shows.
 It’s a constant struggle to find people to fill these jobs.
 While doing these exercises, do you know how many times we would say, “Well, writer A is repped at Brillstein, and writer B is from Bellevue … clearly we need to go with writer A, right?”

 Networks do not look at the size of the reps when staffing people for a TV series.
 They look at the quality of the work.
 Hell, sometimes being at a gigantic firm can work against you if the agency has extreme packaging requirements that grind things to a halt (but that’s a whole other article in and of itself).